shoot1101/carsound/README.md

 Vehicle Sound Modification Guide

-This guide provides instructions on how to modify vehicle sounds in FiveM using the "carsound" resource.
+This guide provides instructions for modifying vehicle sounds in FiveM using the "carsound" resource.
 Follow the steps below to add or modify vehicle sounds according to your preferences.

 Step 1: Installing the carsound Resource

-Make sure you have FiveM already installed on your server.
+Make sure you have already installed FiveM on your server.
 To add the "carsound" resource, follow these steps:

-Place the "carsound" folder in the "resources" directory of your FiveM server.
+Place the "carsound" folder into the "resources" directory of your FiveM server.
 In your server's server.cfg file, add the following line: ensure carsound.
-Then, restart your FiveM server for the changes to take effect.
+Restart your FiveM server to apply the changes.
-Step 2: Vehicle Sound Modification
+Step 2: Modifying Vehicle Sounds

-Open the vehicles.meta file of the vehicle you wish to modify.
+Open the vehicles.meta file of the vehicle you want to modify.
 You can usually find this file in the vehicle's data folder.
-Look for the line that looks like this: <audioNameHash>(sound name played)</audioNameHash>.
-This line indicates the name of the sound being played by the vehicle.
-Replace the "sound name played" with the name of the sound you want to use.
-Use the appropriate format: <audioNameHash>sound_name</audioNameHash>.
-Ensure that the sound name matches the one you have in your "carsound" resource.
+Look for the line that looks like this: (played sound name).
+This line indicates the name of the sound played by the vehicle.
+Replace the "(played sound name)" with the name of the sound you want to use.
+Use the proper format: sound_name.
+Make sure the sound name matches the one you have in your "carsound" resource.
 Example:

-If you want to use the sound named "dlc_aq11bmw298cc," replace the line <audioNameHash>(sound name played)</audioNameHash> with <audioNameHash>aq11bmw298cc</audioNameHash>.
+If you want to use the sound named "dlc_aq11bmw298cc", replace the line (played sound name) with aq11bmw298cc.

 Step 3: Final Configuration

 Once you have made the modifications in the vehicles.meta file, save it and restart your FiveM server to apply the changes.

-That's it!
-You have successfully modified vehicle sounds in FiveM using the "carsound" resource.

-Remember to back up your original files before making changes and test modifications in a testing environment before applying them to your live server.

-If you have any questions or encounter issues, feel free to consult the FiveM documentation or seek help on the FiveM community forums.

 Francais :